mdbrown/partlyconditional/inst/tutorial/tutorial_v0.1.md

 ## 15     74  14.28849      1        12  1.2792110  1.1205354 0.2680695
 ```

-Note that `predict` produces a data.frame consisting of marker values and measurement times for the most recent marker measurement observed for each individual.
+See that `predict` produces a data.frame consisting of marker values and measurement times for the most recent marker measurement observed for each individual.
 Risk of experiencing the event of interested within 12 and 24 months is estimated for each individual conditional on surviving to the most recent marker measurement recorded for that individual.
 This means that subject 3 has an estimated 12 month risk of ~9% conditional on surviving 18 months from baseline, whereas subject 74 has a 12 month risk of ~8% conditional on surviving 12 months from baseline.

 Making predictions for a PC GLM model is similar, except that the prediction time $\tau_0$ has already been specified to fit the model.
 When we fit the `pc.glm.`, a prediction time of $\tau0=12$ was used, and so 12 month risk, conditional on the last observed measurement time for each individual, is estimated.